ccajas/JS-TinyRenderer/README.md

 # JS TinyRenderer
 A small software renderer written in JavaScript.
+(Now with SIMD support!*)

 It is based off Dmitry's [TinyRenderer](https://github.com/ssloy/tinyrenderer), using the same concepts and goal of keeping the application small while still retaining the core features of a software renderer.
-Currently fits in less than 6k of code!
+Currently fits in less than 10k of code!
 I'll try to keep it small.

 ## How it works